coordinature/coordinature.github.io/research/propositions/kasper/notes.md

 3. Based on a list of rules, assign limited amount of objects and capabilities to an agent, to maximise it’s odds of wining a specific type of game

-4. Based on a list of rules, assign an agent to a limited amount of scenarios, in order to maximise it’s performance on a specific score  5 - Play this game in different scenarios, trying to
+4. Based on a list of rules, assign an agent to a limited amount of scenarios, in order to maximise it’s performance on a specific score.

+5. - Play this game in different scenarios, trying to
 	- Maximise how long you stay in the game (be exposed to more rounds)
     - Maximise your reward ratio, by trying to gain more points, every round
     - Minimise your risk, by trying to play in situations your agent is likely to win